Bumblefoot Chicken Picture

 The infection in your bird’s foot has spread throughout its body; fever and lethargy are both signs of bumblefoot.

 Your chicken will be very lethargic and weak, and there may even be visible swelling around the abscess site or throughout your bird’s body.
-With bumblefoot left untreated, death is inevitable if proper steps are not taken to treat it quickly.
+If proper steps are not taken quickly to treat bumblefoot, it will inevitably cause death.

 Isolate the sick chicken from the rest of your flock because bumblefoot is contagious, and other chickens can contract it from a single carrier bird.